akhilpranjal/ContextFlowAPI/docs/5_production_patterns.md

   11. Deployment patterns
      - Containerize application with a minimal image; use prebuilt wheel if startup cost matters.
-     - Use multiple replicas behind a load balancer; ensure FAISS persistence uses shared volumes or external DB.
+     - Use multiple replicas behind a load balancer; ensure all replicas point at the same Qdrant backend if they need shared retrieval state.
      - Use readiness probes that fail until index and model are ready.

   12. Scaling considerations